cskinner74/simpaudit/README.md

 * root or sudo access to system

 ### To-do
-* Test on other distributions
 * Implement time functions for RedHat/CentOS
-* Split the script into defined functions for readability/maintenance
+* Split the script into defined functions for readability/maintenance/scaling